Luke-Rand/Blackstar-Campaign-Notes/🗺️ Locations/Gravegate Region.md

 ## The Ruling Class
 In this part of the world there are three great seats of power.

 Firstly, there is the Mayor of Blackstar, [[Everett Evergreen]].
 Elected as mayor a few years back he oversees managing the city and commanding the “[[Black Guard]]”.
 The Blackguard is an elite group of guardsmen who are given two orders.
-Keep the peace in [[City of Blackstar]], and never let anything from the lower continent escape into [[Enzion]] proper.
+Keep the peace in [[Blackstar]], and never let anything from the lower continent escape into [[Enzion]] proper.

 The Second is the [[Association of Adventures and Acquisitions]].
 Due to the nature of those foolish enough to live and work here, the “Triple A” is very popular.
 There are only two reasons to seek a life in Blackstar, Adventures and Acquisitions.